eoink28/eoink28/README.md

 # LETS BUILD TOGETHER!!

 - Reach out to me via my email if you would like to collaborate on exciting tec projects!!
-[Contact me!](C23350933@mytudublin.ie)